wweiradio/mobile-position-ios/README.md

     - (id)initWithPositionEvent:(PositionEvent *)positionEvent;

-You can then send your position event by calling the method `- (void)sendToPrYvApi` on your `PPrYvPositionEventSender` object.
+You can then send your position event by calling the method `sendToPrYvApi` on your `PPrYvPositionEventSender` object.

 **Example on how to send a position event**